The Other Herman Miller

 Produced in 1948, featuring sculptural birch legs and a marble top with an under-mounted metal bowl, Noguchi’s IN-62 table is one of the rarest of all Herman Miller designs.
 In 2005, one sold at Wright for an astounding $630,000.

 This table is near and dear to my heart.
-I’ve actually handled three of these, two in my previous career and one at Wright.
+I’ve actually handled three of these—two in my previous career, and one at Wright.
 One of them I actually owned.
-I bought it for $500 and tried to sell it for $20,000, but couldn’t.
-I kept it for a while, but then decided I needed the money, so I it sold at auction for $9,000.
-Then in 2005 my best friend found another one at the sale of someone’s estate.
+I bought it for $500, and tried to sell it for $20,000 but couldn’t.
+I kept it for a while, but then decided I needed the money, and it sold at auction for $9,000.
+Then in 2005 my best friend found another one at an estate sale.
 We put it up for auction expecting something between $70,000 and $90,000, but it brought in $630,000.
 At that point the guy I sold mine to for $9,000 called to thank me profusely!
-That was really a high point in my career, and I think it really solidified what I had been doing up to that point.
-So I can’t really separate all that and just talk about the design.
-There will always be that back story.
+That was really a high point in my career, and I think really solidified what I had been doing up to that point.
+So I can’t really separate all that and just talk about the design—there will always be that backstory.

-This table illustrates what I love about Herman Miller: their willingness to be experimental.
-In some respects the luxuriousness of this piece is not unlike the Nelson table we discussed earlier, but here it’s a bit more successful.
-Each of the three tables I’ve handled had different stone tops, but on each the quality of the finish and handicraft was superb.
+This table illustrates what I love about Herman Miller—their willingness to be experimental.
+In some respects the luxuriousness of this piece is not unlike the Nelson table we discussed earlier, but here its a bit more successful.
+Each of the three tables I’ve handled had different stone tops, but on each the quality of the finish and handcraft was superb.
 But then all this work is done on a very quirky three-legged table that absolutely straddles the line of sublime and ugly.
-When you take the marble top off, which is beautifully finished, the quality of the wooden legs is not that great.
-Then there’s this stainless steel bowl, like a planter that you can float a flower in.
+When you take the marble top off, which is beautifully finished, the quality of the wood legs is not that great.
+Then there is this stainless steel bowl, some kind of a planter that you can float a flower in.
 For all the world it looks like a dog bowl that has had phalanges welded onto it.
 They literally adapted some sort of off-the-shelf bowl.
 On all three tables the construction detail is the same.
 Ultimately, for me, this is Herman Miller at its best.